Prajwal-ak-0/saas/README.md

 OPENAI_API_KEY=
 ```

 **Note: This project is still under development and actively seeking contributors!
-If you're interested in shaping the future of AI services, join us in making this project better.**
+If you're interested in shaping the future of AI Studio, join us in making this project better.**

 Explore the possibilities with AI Studio, where innovation meets intelligence!